fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 > In the above sample, the shadow has been hidden through the use of the `fusion` theme.
 Shadows might interfere with the border color.

-## Configure Border Cosmetics for each Color Range
+## Configure Border Cosmetics for Each Color Range

 Use the following attributes to individually configure the color and transparency of the border of each range on the gauge scale: